sumitjhaleriya/sumitjhaleriya/README.md

 - 👀 Hi, I’m @sumitjhaleriya
 - 👀 I’m interested in projects
-- 🌱 I’m currently learning machine learning and data science
+- 🌱 I’m currently learning machine learning and data structures
 - 💞️ I’m looking to collaborate on projects
 - 📫 You can reach me via linkedin,twitter